 comprehension test called the Scholastic Reading Inventory (SRI)

-which is given in the computer lab three times during the
+which is given in the computer lab two times during the

 year.
 You have probably seen the parent report coming home